Azure/fta-cloudarchitecture/README.md

 ## Session outline

-This 90 minute 1:many session will run like this.
+Today's session will run like this.

 1. **Welcome, introductions**
    * About FastTrack for Azure